Based cluster algebras of infinite rank: Based cluster algebras of infinite rank

-In this section, we consider cluster algebras of infinite ranks which appear as colimits.
+In this section, we consider cluster algebras of infinite rank which appear as colimits.
 See \cite{gratz2015cluster} for a general discussion.
-We will see that results for finite ranks might be extended to infinite ranks.
+We will see that results for the finite rank case might be extended to the infinite rank case.